michal1mroz/GEOMETRIC_ALG_PROJECT/README.md

 # Trapezoidal decomposition for point location problem.

-This repository contains the python implementation together with the implementation (written in Polish) of the trapezoidal decomposition for point location problem, done for the geometric algorithm's course on AGH UST.
+This repository contains the python implementation together with the documentation (written in Polish) of the trapezoidal decomposition for point location problem, done for the geometric algorithm's course on AGH UST.